 Big square hero graphic

-When Dr. Mike Kennedy (BScF’03, MScF’06) was studying forestry at the University of New Brunswick, he was preparing for a typical career in Canada’s vast forests – likely on the west coast where many UNB graduates were being recruited to work.
-During his undergraduate years, however, Mike also became engrossed in economics courses, and one of his professors, Dr. Van Lantz, encouraged him to continue exploring the economics of forestry through a master’s program.
+When Mike Kennedy (BScF'03, MScF'06) was studying forestry at the University of New Brunswick, he was preparing for a typical career in Canada's vast forests – likely on the west coast, where many UNB graduates were being recruited to work.
+During his undergraduate years, however, Mike also became engrossed in economics courses, and one of his professors, Dr. Van Lantz, encouraged him to pursue the economics of forestry further in a master's program.

 "I became very interested in the intersection of economic growth and sustainability," Mike remembers.
 "I spent some time with CUSO (an amazing Canadian organization) at a Costa Rican tropical research centre to understand how Costa Rica successfully reversed deforestation and significantly regrew its tree canopy by implementing a combination of policy changes, financial incentives, and community engagement.
 The experience further solidified my passion to study the tension between economics and environmental management."

-Mike returned to Canada and after graduation worked at sustainable energy thinktank, Pembina Institute, to study how tax and incentive programs could affect environmental practices.
+Mike returned to Canada and, after graduation, worked at the Pembina Institute, a sustainable energy think tank, to study how tax and incentive programs could affect environmental practices.

-Ultimately, the rural New Brunswicker’s entrepreneurial passion lured him to go out on his own in 2010 to begin consulting in the forestry and energy sectors.
-He worked with municipalities and First Nations communities for natural asset planning, environmental management and other needs, and was faced with a lot of data and inadequate software programs.
+Ultimately, the rural New Brunswicker's entrepreneurial passion lured him to go out on his own in 2010 to begin consulting in the forestry and energy sectors.
+He worked with municipalities and First Nations communities on natural asset planning, environmental management, and other needs, and faced a lot of data and inadequate software.
 It quickly became clear that there was an opportunity to build software products that could solve the problems his clients were facing.

 Green Analytics Corp. was born, marking the beginning of a series of successful entrepreneurial ventures for Mike.
-He began pioneering sustainable resource management and environmental strategy development through digital product development – and at the same time began deep research in management information systems through a PhD at Washington State University.
-He was offered a post-doctorate fellowship at the University of British Columbia, and developed the Urban Data Lab – which utilizes the whole campus as a living lab – to focus on the deployment of 5G communication systems and IoT technologies for environmental sustainability and machine learning.
+He began pioneering sustainable resource management and environmental strategy development through digital product development, and at the same time began deep research in management information systems through a PhD at Washington State University.
+He was offered a postdoctoral fellowship at the University of British Columbia and developed the Urban Data Lab – which uses the entire campus as a living lab – to focus on deploying 5G communication systems and IoT technologies for environmental sustainability and machine learning.
 He continues to push the boundaries of knowledge and application in his field in the Data Analytics and Intelligent Systems Lab at UBC.

 "Growth and sustainability are absolutely reconcilable.
 We are seeing companies leaning into sustainable practices while also continuing growth trajectories.
 At the end of the day, it's all comes down to data.
 And with data-driven solutions, there are meaningful trajectory changes."